Flank/flank-dashboard/docs/09_firebase_deployment.md

 1. Go to the [Firebase Console](https://console.firebase.google.com/) and select the project, created in previous steps.
 2. Open the `Cloud Firestore` section on the left panel.
 3. Tap on the `Start collection` button, enter the `allowed_email_domains` collection ID, and tap `Next` button.
 4. After you tapped the `Next` button, you'll be asked to add a first document to your collection.
 This is the point where we start adding the allowed user email domains for our application.
-For example, we want to allow the `gmail.com` domain, so we should create the document with the `google.com` document ID.
+For example, we want to allow the `gmail.com` domain, so we should create an empty document with the `gmail.com` document ID.

 To add more allowed email domains you should add a new document for each email domain with the domain itself as a document ID.